 While dealing with the scorching summer heat, water is our best respite and so are fresh, juicy fruits.
 Both are full of minerals and nutrients and they energize you leaving you feeling refreshed.
 But the big question that arises here is whether they go hand in hand or simply, should you drink water after eating fruits?
 While Celebrity Nutritionist Pooja Makhija puts an end to a debate regarding the best time to eat fruits and suggests that fruits are great anytime of the day, drinking water after eating fruits remains questionable.
-Some people believe can drinking water immediately after eating fruits should be strictly avoided but why so?Also read: When is the best time to eat fruits?
+Some people believe can drinking water immediately after eating fruits should be strictly avoided but why so?A common belief is that drinking water straight after consuming fruits can cause stomach cramps and flatulence because fruits contain a considerable amount of sugar (in the form of fructose) and yeast which dilutes the stomach acids and create a favourable environment for the yeast to survive and the production of carbon dioxide which leads to gaseous build-up in the stomach.
+On the other hand, some health experts agree that you should not drink water after certain fruits like watermelons.
+According to Macrobiotic Nutritionist and Health Practitioner Shilpa Arora, "It slows down the absorption and digestion process in our stomach leading to an acidic tummy.
+Some people with a sensitive stomach experience uneasiness when they drink water with the fruit."Also read: When is the best time to eat fruits?